Creates a new ParameterizedPointPainter.

 Note that this is called automatically whenever Map.displayScale changes.

-Invalidates this painter for a specific object by id.
-Call this method when any state that determines the rendering of
+Invalidates this painter for a specific feature identified by its id.
+Call this method when any state that affects the rendering of the given feature has changed.
+This method refreshes the associated layer and ensures that FeaturePainter.paintBody and FeaturePainter.paintLabel will be called for the specified feature during the next map render.

 The id of the feature.
 It corresponds to Feature.id.